 “No Reprisal” System for Reporting Suspicious Activities

-No disciplinary action will be taken against any staff member who reports in good faith an act of wrong doing including waste, fraud, and abuse or a violation of the Noble Codes of Ethics or other agency policy.
+No disciplinary action will be taken against any staff member who reports in good faith an act of wrongdoing including waste, fraud, and abuse or a violation of the Noble Code of Ethics or other agency policy.
 However, an employee will be subject to disciplinary action if Noble reasonably concludes that the report of wrongdoing was knowingly fabricated to cause harm to someone else or to protect the reporting party or others.

 A recorded statement regarding violations can be left 24 hours a day 7 days a week at 1-855-372-8345.
-If leaving a message please include as much information as possible to aid in investigation of the allegation.
-All allegations will be responded to within 48 hours of report.
+If leaving a message, please include as much information as possible to aid in investigation of the allegation.
+All allegations will be responded to within 48 hours of the report.